Martin Schumacher: Life and work

 Martin Schumacher graduated from the University of Dortmund with a diploma in mathematics and statistics in 1974.
 He stayed in Dortmund and earned his PhD in 1977.
 Between 1975 and 1979 and 1983 and 1986 he first worked as research assistant for Prof. Siegfried Schach and then as Professor for Statistics in Science.
 In between those periods of time in Dortmund, he spent the years 1979-1983 in Heidelberg at the Institute for Medicinal Statistics at the University of Heidelberg, headed by Herbert Immich.
 There he qualified as a professor in 1982 with a thesis focusing on the analysis of survival time.
 In 1984 he worked as a guest professor at the Department of Biostatistics of the University of Washington in Seattle, WA (USA).
 Shortly after returning to the statistics department of the University of Dortmund he was offered a professorship at the Institute for Medical Biometry and Statistics of University Medical Center Freiburg.
 He became the head of the institute from April 1986 until his retirement in May 2017.

 Immediately after starting his job in Freiburg he founded a center for methodological support of therapy studies, one of the first of its kind at a German university medical center.
 In 1999 one of the first coordination centers for clinical studies (short KKS = Koordinierungszentrum für Klinische Studien) in Germany was founded at the Medical Center - University of Freiburg on the initiative of Martin Schumacher.

 In addition to doing research another focus of Martin Schumacher was the training and mentorship of young research, so teaching was a priority.
-The book "Methodik Klinischer Studien" (Methodology of Clinical Trials) by Schumacher and Schulgen is not only the first book on this topic in the German language, but also the standard textbook in Germany.
+The book "Methodik Klinischer Studien" (Methodology of Clinical Trials) by Schumacher and Schulgen is not only the first book on this topic in German, but also the standard textbook in Germany.